BalaM314/mlogx/spec.md

 Create a folder and place one or more .mlogx files inside.
 They will be compiled into .mlog files and placed in the same directory.

 ### Standard Library
 The standard library is just a bunch of functions you may find useful.
-You can include them by copying them into your project's src directory or [NYI] ~~using some sort of include option in your config.json~~
+You can include them by adding the name of the function you want to the compilerOptions.include array in your project's config.json.

 ## Functions